 Sulawesi, the fourth largest of Indonesia‘s islands is a range of peninsulars isolated from each other by a mountainous centre.
 A full 60% of its species are endemic (found nowhere else), and its range of ethnic groups, tribes and religions, each with their own cultures, architecture, languages and cuisines -like errant arms on a starfish -also owe their existence to the varying levels of geographical isolation.
 Indonesia at large holds 388 ethnic groups, whose national motto is ‘unity through diversity’.

-100 million people, 175 ethnolinguistic groups, nearly 8,000 islands, of which 5,000 haven’t even been officially named yet, spanning the equivalent distance from Norway to the Sahara.
+The Philippines is made up of 100 million people, 175 ethnolinguistic groups and nearly 8,000 islands (of which 5,000 haven’t even been officially named yet), spanning the equivalent distance from Norway to the Sahara.
 That’s a lot of ferries and a lot of timetables.
 Sitting on the Pacific Ring of Fire it is perhaps the world’s most disaster prone country (including the bi-annual typhoons and flooding), but also benefits from the vast natural resources that location endows, alongside one of the world’s greatest hotspots for biodiversity.

 The world’s sparsest populated country, or territory outside the poles Mongolia counts 2 people per sq km.
-Imagine a rolling grassland from London to Russia and you’ll get the idea of the empty expanses that have made it even hard to invade, though helped the other way round.
+Imagine a rolling grassland from London to Russia and you’ll get the idea of the empty expanses that have made it even hard to invade, though helped the other way round, whose inhabitants were used to trekking across vast territories.
 In the past nomads would keep track by building cairns just before the last one went out of sight in the distance.

 This is not Argentina – it is the southernmost tip of Argentina.
-Once populated by the world’s tallest people, many of whom were taken into human zoos and circuses round the world -now extinct.
+Patagonia was once populated by the world’s tallest people, many of whom were taken into human zoos and circuses round the world -now extinct.
 The men were said to average 6.5ft -7ft.

 As mentioned before, Russia’s population is 145 million, Bangladesh 165 million: